waterlinked/docs/docs/modem-m16/modem-m16-wiring.md

 Maximum power consumption for package transmit is in range 390 mW to 1105 mW

 !!!
 Note
     Shutdown line can be used to control the ON/OFF state of the Modem.
     If Shutdown is left floating, the Modem is ON.
 If Shutdown is short to GND, the modem is OFF.
     Shutdown line can be controlled by an external open-drain, open-collector or relay device.
     DO NOT apply voltage to Shutdown line.

+    The boot up time when powered on or toggling the shutdown line is approximately 12 ms.

 ## Wiring OEM/Standard